 I never set out to write Snow Angel with a sequel in mind; however, I decided my characters had some story left to tell and unanswered questions that would fit a novella quite well, so that was where Angel Heart came into being.
-To answer those questions I needed a setting that would show Dean’s inner turmoil and what better place for that than a family get-together? *g* For once I didn’t exactly have an ‘idea’ behind the story.
+To answer those questions I needed a setting that would show Dean’s inner turmoil and what better place for that than a family get-together? *g* For once I didn’t exactly have the ‘idea’ behind the story.
 I simply set my characters up in their given situation and nudged them towards fulfilling the gaps left behind by the main novel.

 Three years ago …

 It was difficult to judge which emerged from Lenny’s pub first, though, all things considered, if he’d been stark naked, the chances were Dean’s erection would have led the way.
-His body followed naturally enough along with his groin and so did his grin.
+His body followed naturally enough along with his groin, and so did his grin.
 Nine was early for him to leave the pub these days, but he had a date.
 Fresh out of college, Dean looked forward to a few weeks grace, time to kill before starting his job working in his father’s garage.
 Many thought he’d deliberately chosen a college just far enough away that he had to find a house to share, rather than stay at home.
 That hadn’t been the only contributing factor, but he was honest enough with himself to accept it had been nice to be a young man free from the nest.
 No doubt, they presumed it had just been an excuse to live with four other guys so he could get drunk and pick up girls on the weekend.
 While his decision to return home to work in his father’s business surprised just about everyone else, he had always known exactly where he was heading and felt content with it.
 He was only taking these six weeks because his father insisted.